Nonprofit collaborating with VA to teach pickleball to local veterans - Salisbury Post

 “All of that just goes away when they’re playing,” Harper said.
 “And in 10 minutes, you’ve got a new family.”

-USA Pickleball Mid-Atlantic Regional Chair Sharon MacKenzie and district ambassador Steven Hoggin are also working with Harper on the clinics.
+USA Pickleball Mid-Atlantic Regional Chair Sharon MacKenzie and district ambassador Steven Hodgin are also working with Harper on the clinics.

 In early 2020, city council members approved the conversion of two tennis courts at City Park into six pickleball courts.
 Harper visited the pickleball courts at City Park this week, meeting with Mayor Karen Alexander and council member David Post.